 A: Integrating third-party Research APIs for AI Development introduces several security implications that demand attention.
 Always use API keys securely (environment variables, vault), never hardcode them.
 Be mindful of data privacy; ensure the API provider is GDPR/CCPA compliant and doesn’t store your payload data.
 Limit the permissions of your API keys wherever possible.
 I typically recommend isolating API access in dedicated microservices to reduce the attack surface, rather than directly exposing keys to the agent’s core logic.
 A breach of a single API key can expose your entire system if not properly segmented, so proper security practices can mitigate common API-related risks.

 Stop stitching together unreliable data sources for your AI Agents that inevitably hit rate limits.
-SearchCans combines SERP and Reader APIs in one service, providing LLM-ready markdown for your Research APIs for AI Development needs.
-It’s up to 18x cheaper than some competitors, with plans starting as low as $0.56/1K on volume.
+SearchCans combines SERP and Reader APIs in one service, providing LLM-ready markdown for your Research APIs for AI Development needs, with plans starting as low as $0.56/1K on volume.
 Get started today with 100 free credits and see the difference: Sign up for free.